-All bird species require food, water, shelter and nesting spots.
-Birders who understand how to attract hummingbirds will create sanctuaries in their backyards to fulfill all those basic bird needs with exactly what hummingbirds are looking for.
+All bird species require food, water, shelter, and nesting spots.
+While hummingbirds are no different, because these tiny birds are so specialized, their needs are specialized as well.
+Birders who understand how to attract hummingbirds will create sanctuaries in their yards to fulfill all those basic bird needs with exactly what hummingbirds are looking for.

 Food for Hummingbirds

-There are three principle ways to provide tantalizing food for hummingbirds: through plants, feeders and insects.
+The very easiest way to attract hummingbirds is to be sure they have plenty to eat.
+There are three ways to provide tantalizing food for hummingbirds: with plants, feeders, and insects.

-- Feeders: Nectar feeders are one of the most common ways to attract hummingbirds to your yard.
-A wide range of feeder styles is available, including glass bulbs, inverted tubes and saucer dishes.
-Feeders may come with wasp, hornet and ant guards, and they are often colored red to help attract hummingbirds.
-Commercial nectar concentrates and mixes can be used or birders can fill their feeders with a homemade hummingbird nectar recipe.
+Commercial nectar concentrates and mixes can be used, or birders can fill their feeders with a homemade hummingbird nectar recipe.
 Feeders should always be kept clean, and there are steps that can be taken to keep insects from monopolizing the nectar if necessary.

 Water for Hummingbirds